SixLabors/docs/articles/imagesharp.drawing/migratingfromsystemdrawing.md

 }));
 ```

-For common geometry, use shape types directly:
+For common one-off geometry, use the canvas helpers that match the `Graphics` method you are replacing:

 System.Drawing: